COVID-19 pandemic in Canada

-The COVID-19 pandemic in Canada was part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) from 2019 to 2023.
+The COVID-19 pandemic in Canada is part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) which was declared by the World Health Organization on March 11, 2020.
 It is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 Most cases over the course of the pandemic have been in Ontario, Quebec, British Columbia and Alberta.
 Confirmed cases have been reported in all of Canada's provinces and territories.
+Statistics (see below) show that COVID-19 has drastically declined in 2026, and now seems to be less dangerous than influenza.

 The virus was confirmed to have reached Canada on January 25, 2020, after an individual who had returned to Toronto from Wuhan, Hubei, China, tested positive.
 The first case of community transmission in Canada was confirmed in British Columbia on March 5.
 In March 2020, as cases of community transmission were confirmed, all of Canada's provinces and territories declared states of emergency.
 Provinces and territories implemented, to varying degrees, school and daycare closures, prohibitions on gatherings, closures of non-essential businesses and restrictions on entry.
 Canada severely restricted its border access, barring travelers from all countries with some exceptions.
 The federal Minister of Health invoked the Quarantine Act, introduced following the 2002–2004 SARS outbreak.
 For the first time in its legislative history, the act was used, legally requiring all travelers (excluding essential workers) returning to the country to self-isolate for 14 days, until rules were changed to accommodate fully vaccinated travelers.

 By mid to late summer of 2020, the country saw a steady decline in active cases until the beginning of late summer.
 In July, the four Atlantic provinces formed the Atlantic Bubble, which allowed unrestricted movement for provincial residents.
 Through autumn, there was a resurgence of cases in all provinces and territories.
 On September 23, 2020, Prime Minister Trudeau declared that Canada was experiencing a "second wave" of the virus.
 New restrictions from provincial governments were put in place once again as cases increased, including variations of regional lockdowns.
 In late November, the Atlantic Bubble was disbanded because of the second wave.
 The federal government passed legislation to approve further modified economic aid for businesses and individuals.